GongCheng1919/Quantization-caffe/README.md

         print '\t activations_compress_param[%d]:'%i,"alpha=%f, delta=%f, fixedpos=%d, maxbits=%d"%(param.alpha,param.delta,param.fixedpos,param.maxbits)

 ```
-Note: for ease of calculation, all parameters of quantized model have been scaled.
+Note: for ease of calculation, all parameters of the quantized model have been scaled.
 If you want to get parameters
 of the integer (such as alpha), see the following steps

 # Demo